 4. Get a final haircut and salon treatments.

-You’d want to nail your look in your big day, so include your hair treatments in your wedding preps schedule.
+You’d want to nail your look on your big day, so include your hair treatments in your wedding preps schedule.

-Ideally, your gown should be ready for pickup a few weeks before your wedding, so you’ll have time to try it on and rehearse walking in it at home.
+Ideally, your gown should be ready to pick up a few weeks before your wedding, so you’ll have time to try it on and rehearse walking in it at home.